 The Tarolas started the Ballroom BRA event several years ago and it has become a great success and part of the community.
 As a result, they wanted to find a way to keep the funds raised in our community to help those who would be otherwise unable to afford breast reconstructive surgery and whose insurance would not cover the expenses.
 In addition, Nick and Adrienne wanted to be able to provide assistance for any individual in the community requiring reconstructive surgery of any type.
 In 2016, they created a 501c3 nonprofit corporation, Reconstructing for Life to help pay for reconstructive surgery expenses for individuals who have suffered an accident, illness, or physically altering event leaving their body bearing scars of these hardships.

 Reconstructing for Life’s efforts will be focused on raising money for the purpose of covering the costs of facilities, anesthesia, supplies, and medical devices related to the surgery and finding qualified candidates to receive such services.
 Examples of recipients include a person who has severe burn scars; a person needing breast reconstruction following breast cancer or mastectomy; a person who has undergone extreme weight loss and requires excess skin removal for relief of debilitating rashes.
 All surgery grants will be provided with the goal of returning the individual to a physical and psychological sense of normalcy.

-Help support Reconstructing for Life at the Ballroom BRA event held on October 19th, 2016 at Stones River Country Club.
+Help support Reconstructing for Life at the Ballroom BRA event held on October 17th, 2018 at Embassy Suites By Hilton in Murfreesboro, TN.
 Donations and tickets can be purchased at www.tarolaplaticsurgery.com